 Another, and ultimately disastrous, blow came in November 2010, when a US court rejected Terra Firma's lawsuit against Citigroup.
-With another covenant test looming, and no hope of another round of finance from investors, Citigroup seized control of the business at the beginning of February and began an orderly search for a buyer.
+With another covenant test looming, and no hope of another round of finance from investors, Citigroup seized control of the business at the beginning of February, ejected Hands and began an orderly search for a buyer.
 In November 2011, the bank agreed terms for the sale of EMI's recorded music division to Universal Music for $1.9bn, and its music publishing interests to Sony for $2.2bn.
 Following an investigation by regulators, Sony received approval in July 2012 without conditions.
 Universal's deal was approved in September on condition that around a third of EMI's assets, mainly in Europe, be divested.
-Roger Faxon, previously long-term head of the company's music publishing division and one of the few senior managers from the old EMI to remain at the company, was named as group chief executive in 2010.
-He announced his resignation following approval of the Universal takeover in September 2012.

 Prior to its break-up, EMI had consisted of two principal divisions.
 Recorded Music was the main recording, manufacturing and distribution business.
 What was once a large roster of different labels was steadily consolidated during the 2000s.
 In 2007, the remaining two popular music label groups were merged into a single entity, operating under the Capitol Records name in North America and as Virgin Records elsewhere.
 However both groups still operated a large family of subsidiary label brands, including Blue Note, Astralwerks, Mute Records and Parlophone.
 (All these labels continue to operate under their new owners).
 Recorded Music also housed the recording studios, including famous Abbey Road in London and Capitol Tower in Los Angeles.